Spa: Recent trends

 By the late 1930s more than 2,000 hot- or cold-springs health resorts were operating in the United States.
 This number had diminished greatly by the 1950s and continued to decline in the following two decades.
 In the recent past, spas in the U.S. emphasized dietary, exercise, or recreational programs more than traditional bathing activities.

 Up until recently, the public bathing industry in the U.S. remained stagnant.
 Nevertheless, in Europe, therapeutic baths have always been very popular, and remain so today.
-The same is true in Japan, where the traditional hot springs baths, known as onsen, always attracted plenty of visitors.
+The same is true in Japan, where the traditional hot springs baths, known as onsen, attract visitors.

-But also in the U.S., with the increasing focus on health and wellness, such treatments are again becoming popular.
+Due to an increase in the popularity of the "wellness industry", such treatments are again becoming popular.